capprogram/2021bootcamp/git-tutorial/00-contents.md

 ## 1. Go [here](https://github.com/capprogram/2017bootcamp-general/blob/master/git-prep.md) if you need a GitHub account or must install Git.

+## 2. Configure Nano

+Nano will be a text editor that Git will use whenever Git wants to open up a text editor.
+Nano is fairly simple to use and straight-forward, with instructions to remind you of how to use them at the bottom.
+The only thing is that installing nano can be tricky.
+Here are some steps to installing Nano if you are using a windows machine.

+    1. Go to this website: https://www.trishtech.com/2020/11/how-to-install-nano-editor-in-windows-10/
+    2. Click on the link in step 1 and find the latest version of nano.
+Download it and give it permission to be installed/edit device if it asks.
+    3. Go to https://www.7-zip.org/ and download the version of 7-zip (version 19.00) that works for your computer (probably 64-bit)
+    4. Install 7-zip and give it whatever permission it asks for (should be a very fast installation)
+    5. Open 7-zip and go to the nano installation folder in 7-zip.
+    6. Press on the folder (The one with x86 is for 64-bit) and click on the "Extract" button at the top.
+    7. It should then have extracted nano.
+Outside of 7-zip, go into the folder and into the bin file to find nano.exe.
+    8. Copy nano.exe and paste it into your C:/Windows/ folder.
+    9. Run nano.exe, if it worked then you should see a small black terminal with some tips at the bottom!

 ## 2. Configure Git.

 On your linux machine, run `git config` (in any directory) to set your name, email, and preferred options.